-- 1. Subgrade The system is installed on 95% compacted native soil to support the system load unless a geotechnical engineer has indicated another compaction level is acceptable (e.g., to support infiltration below the facility). - 2.
-Subbase A geotextile liner is installed above the subgrade.
+Subgrade - The system is installed on 95% compacted native soil to support the system load unless a geotechnical engineer has indicated another compaction level is acceptable (e.g., to support infiltration below the facility).

+Subbase - A geotextile liner is installed above the subgrade.
 Where infiltration is not allowed, this will include an impermeable high-density polyethylene (HDPE) geomembrane.
 For systems in which infiltration is allowable, a geotextile fabric or geogrid1 may be installed.
 Above the geotextile or geogrid, a washed aggregate basecourse is installed to at least a 4-inch depth.
-The aggregate basecourse can be installed per the gradation recommended in DeepRoot's technical specifications (http://www.deeproot.com/products/silva-cell/resources), or an open graded drain rock may be provided to allow for drainage through the subbase. - 3.
-Silva Cells The Silva Cells are placed on top of the subbase.
+The aggregate basecourse can be installed per the gradation recommended in DeepRoot's technical specifications (http://bit.ly/silva-cell), or an open graded drain rock may be provided to allow for drainage through the subbase.

+Silva Cells - The Silva Cells are placed on top of the subbase.
 These cells consist of a base, posts, and a top deck.
-The posts are provided in three different depths, shown in Figure 1 and summarized below:
+The posts are provided in three different depths, shown in Table 1 and summarized below.
+The Silva Cells are filled with media, or can be filled part-way with media and have some open ponding above the media.